maubanel/GMS2-Action-Adventure-Game/pathfinding-iii/README.md

 ##### `Step 3.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Now you can escape from the chasing player and they will return to the nearest point on their path.
-They will get stuck there as we need to switch back to patrol.
+The zombie will get stuck there as we need to switch back to patrol.

 https://user-images.githubusercontent.com/5504953/154773631-adc64040-e78f-4dc8-ab3e-049f498a7f29.mp4